 Research

-I currently am working on projects about the redevelopment of New York City Housing Authority (NYCHA) and a mixed-methods study on the experience of public housing tenants living in privately-managed public housing through the Rental Assistance Demonstration (RAD) program.
-I also maintain a stream of collaborative research projects, including work on the institution of zoning and a study on the links between homelessness, gentrification, concentrated poverty, and displacement.
+I am working on projects about the redevelopment of New York City Housing Authority (NYCHA) and a mixed-methods study on the experience of public housing tenants living in privately-managed public housing through the Rental Assistance Demonstration (RAD) program.
+I am currently launching a new community-engaged research project with a colleague in public health on the nexus between young breast cancer incidence and urban planning.

 My research has been used in campaigns on rent stabilization, the privatization of public housing, and fair housing initiatives.